ietf-wg-nmop/Liaison-Statements-Out/LS-TMF-NMOP-Terminology.md

 *	Some Key Terms for Network Fault and Problem Management [3]

-The terms defined in this document are principally intended for consistent use within the IETF.
-Where similar concepts are described in other bodies, an attempt has been made to harmonize with those other descriptions.
-However, there is care needed where terms are not used consistently between bodies or where terms are applied outside the network layer.
+The terms defined in this document are principally intended for **consistent use within the IETF**.
+Where similar concepts are described in other SDOs, an attempt has been made to harmonize with those other descriptions.
+However, there is care needed where terms are not used consistently between SDOs or where terms are applied outside the network layer.

 The NMOP WG believes that this work might be relevant to the TMF and would welcome comments.